Becoming You With Julie

 Vegan spring rolls

-They look fancy, but if you can wrap a burrito, you can definitely make summer rolls.
+If you haven't made these before, they're easy.
+If you can wrap a burrito, you can definitely make summer rolls.
 It’s the same idea — fold the bottom, tuck in the sides, then roll it snugly.
+It’s more about feel than perfection.

+Don’t let the ingredient list scare you; it’s mostly fresh veggies and pantry staples, and it comes together quickly.
 These are also a great option for a DIY spring roll station (see below) for family nights and casual entertaining (so much fun!).

 Jump to: